-As daunting as that sounds, on the bright side, it is fairly easy to get a job at McDonald's.
-They tend to hire people very readily.
+On the flip side, McDonald’s tends to hire people very readily which provides higher job opportunities for the workforce.
 Sometimes they may even give you a proposition to take up a managerial post for a 50 cents raise.
 However, with all the stress that comes from managing shifts, keeping track of employees’ timings and allocating job roles, the raise may just not be enough.

 Employees at McDonald’s usually get a 5 cents raise in 6 months.
 The largest increment is 25 cents but that is one uphill task to achieve.
 It also doesn’t help that there are no healthcare benefits to go with it.